Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 Stage 2 extracts the 1D spectral time series from our reduced data frame, and likewise produces lots of diagnostic plots for our use.
 Open the :code:`outputs/stage_2/demo/plots/` folder and take a look at the following plots:

-  1.will come back to this
-  2.and this
+  1. calibration_+1.png and calibration_-1.png show the :code:`grismconf` calibrated positions of the +1 and -1 order traces.
+If your calibration was successful, these should fall right along the middle of the brightest curves on either side of the 0th order.
+  2. aperture_+1.png and aperture_-1.png likewise show the calibration solution as well as the upper and lower bounds of the the aperture for extraction.
+A good aperture is wide enough to encompass the trace and its wings without pulling in too much background noise.
+  3. xshifts_cc_order+1.png, xshifts_cc_order-1.png, yshifts_cc_order+1.png, and yshifts_cc_order-1.png show the displacements estimated from cross-correlating the traces.
+These should generally resemble the displacements measured from the 0th order in Stage 1.
+  4. 1Dspec_order+1.png and 1Dspec_order-1.png show the first frame's 1D spectrum for each order.
+2Dspec_order+1.png and 2Dspec_order-1.png plot the 1D spectra in every frame over time as a 2D map.
+1Dspec_order+1.gif and 1Dspec_order-1.gif plays all extracted 1D spectra for each order as a gif.
+All of these plots can be used to assess the quality of the extracted spectra, including looking for uncorrected cosmic rays or systematic signals.
+  5. rawwlc_order+1.png and rawwlc_order-1.png show the white light curves obtained by summing all 1D spectra across all wavelengths.
+These light curves should be clean and with good signal-to-noise ratio, with minimal systematic patterns and no spurious points from e.g. cosmic rays.

+The 1D spectra for each order will be output to specs_+1.nc and specs_-1.nc which are DataSet files that can be opened and manipulated with the :code:`xarray` package.
+These are the final science products on which you would perform your analyses.

 5. What next?
 ----------------------

-That's it for the quickstart!
+That's it for the quick start!
 You are now ready to start running :code:`HUSTLE-tools` on your own data!
 If you want to learn more about how to adjust .hustle configuration files and operate each stage, head over to the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ page!